Contexter/fountain-deploy/Shell-Scripts/role permission manager shell .md

   echo "Role $ROLE already exists." fi

-# Proceed with the current script flow to apply permissions
+# Check current permissions for the role on the selected schema
-echo "Checking current permissions for the role $ROLE on schema $SCHEMA..." psql -h localhost -U $DB_USER -d $DB_NAME -c "SELECT table_name, has_table_privilege('$ROLE', quote_iden>
+echo "Checking current permissions for the role $ROLE on schema $SCHEMA..." psql -h localhost -U $DB_USER -d $DB_NAME -c "SELECT table_name, has_table_privilege('$ROLE', quote_ident(table_name), 'INSERT') as has_insert_permission FROM information_schema.tables WHERE table_schema = '$SCHEMA';"

+# Ask if the user wants to apply INSERT permissions
 echo "Do you want to apply INSERT permissions to $ROLE on all tables in schema $SCHEMA? (y/n):" read answer if [[ $answer =~ ^[Yy]$ ]]; then
     echo "Applying INSERT permissions..."
-    psql -h localhost -U $DB_USER -d $DB_NAME -c "GRANT INSERT ON ALL TABLES IN SCHEMA $SCHEMA TO $ROLE;> echo "Permissions applied.
+    psql -h localhost -U $DB_USER -d $DB_NAME -c "GRANT INSERT ON ALL TABLES IN SCHEMA $SCHEMA TO $ROLE; ALTER DEFAULT PRIVILEGES IN SCHEMA $SCHEMA GRANT INSERT ON TABLES TO $ROLE;" echo "Permissions applied.
 Please verify." else
     echo "Skipping permission application." fi

+# Clear the PostgreSQL password from the environment
 unset PGPASSWORD

-echo "Reminder: Adjust your PostgREST configuration to use the newly created role '$ROLE' for enhanced s>
+echo "Reminder: Adjust your PostgREST configuration to use the newly created role '$ROLE' for enhanced security.
+Ensure the 'db-schema' is set to '$SCHEMA', and 'db-anon-role' is updated to '$ROLE'."

-# Note on restarting PostgREST services
+# Instructions for restarting PostgREST services to apply the changes
-echo -e "\nNOTE: To ensure that the changes take effect, you may need to restart your PostgREST services> echo "If you have set up PostgREST as a systemd service, you can restart all instances using the followi>
+echo -e "\nNOTE: To ensure that the changes take effect, you may need to restart your PostgREST services." echo "If you have set up PostgREST as a systemd service, you can restart all instances using the following commands:"

 echo -e "\nTo restart a specific PostgREST service:" echo "sudo systemctl restart postgrest-<schema>.service"